chris--young/Slacker/README.md

 ### Creating an Action

-  1. Create a new JavaScript file in the `bot_actions` directory.
+  1. Create a new JavaScript file in the `actions/` directory.

   2. Require the `bot` module.

   3. Define your action as an object.

   4. Call `bot.addAction()` to complete the process.
-Slacker will search the `bot_actions` directory and add valid actions when worker processes come online.
+Slacker will search the `actions/` directory and add valid actions when worker processes come online.

 ### A Sample Action